kenroberts/hypermodern-tutorial/README.md

 NOTES SO FAR: people seem to find these systems helpful-- I probably haven't gone far enough into them to recognize their usefulness, but so far, I find them awfully prescriptive, and rather than leaving global config alone, both poetry and pyenv operate as global shims.

+started with poetry, ran into issues:
+    C:\Users\kcr2\Desktop\hypermodern-tutorial>poetry run hypermodern-python

+      ModuleOrPackageNotFound

+      No file/folder found for package hypermodern-tutorial

+Ok, I got an error, renamed the pyproject.toml [tool.poetry.scripts] target to match the name of the project, and then I get a different error, meaning that when using a src directory, even though I specify it directly, that is ignored, and it looks for a target related to the name.

+Now, the script still doesn't work-- can't exec a file.
+In the previous case as well as the current one, the error messages I get are baroque.

+One of the problems here was that the hypermodern_tutorial module did not have an __init__